Starcounter-Jack/JSON-Patch/README.md

 * Allows you to apply patches on object trees for incoming traffic.
 * Allows you to freely manipulate object trees and then generate patches for outgoing traffic.
 * ES7 Object.observe() is used when available.
-* Tested in IE 8-10, Firefox, Chrome and Node.js
+* Tested in IE 8-11, Firefox, Chrome, Safari and Node.js

 ## Install